UCIDataScienceInitiative/IntroToJulia/Markdown/DimensionalityReduction.md

    - and putting a tooltip on each point, according to the string array `all_words`

 # First we loadup some data
-For the the example presented here, we will use a subhset of Word Embedding, trained using [Word2Vec.jl](https://github.com/tanmaykm/Word2Vec.jl).
+For the the example presented here, we will use a subset of some pretrained word2vec word embedding, using the [Embeddings.jl](https://github.com/JuliaText/Embeddings.jl/) package.
-These are 100 dimentional vectors, which encode syntactic and semantic information about words.
+These are 300 dimentional vectors, which encode syntactic and semantic information about words.

-You can download the datased from [here](http://ucidatascienceinitiative.github.io/IntroToJulia/Html/ForwardDiff), and load it up with [JLD](https://github.com/JuliaIO/JLD.jl) as shown below. (or just load it directly if you have cloned the notebooks)

 Example code for the loading,
 together with the words sorted into their original classes is below.